michaelabrt/minuit-vscode-theme/README.md

 ### Notes

-This theme is still a work in progress, so please don't hesitate to [fill an issue](https://github.com/mubartok/minuit-vscode-theme/issues) if something is missing or doesn't work as intended.
+Minuit Soft is still a work in progress and is likely to change!
+If something is missing, doesn't work as intended or if you have a feature request, please don't hesitate to [fill an issue](https://github.com/mubartok/minuit-vscode-theme/issues).